entzmingerc/nb_drumcrow/README.md

 1) Download this like you would any other script by typing `;install https://github.com/entzmingerc/nb_drumcrow` into maiden.
 2) Turn on the mod: navigate to SYSTEM > MODS > nb_drumcrow, turn enc3 to the right until you see a "+".
 This tells norns to load the mod at the next power on.
 3) Go to SYSTEM > RESTART, restart norns, then check your list of mods.
 It should have a dot "." to the left of the name indicating the mod has been loaded.
 4) Find a script that supports nb.
-Might I suggest [dreamsequence](https://github.com/dstroud/dreamsequence)?
+Might I suggest [pit orchisstra](https://github.com/entzmingerc/pit-orchisstra) or [dreamsequence by dstroud](https://github.com/dstroud/dreamsequence)?
 5) Go to the norns params menu and select drumcrow 1, 2, 3, or 4 from your list of nb voices.
 6) Start playing notes using a script with nb support.